Integrate Convex with Clerk

 This tutorial assumes that you have already set up a Clerk application and a React + Convex application.
 This tutorial will also assume that you have not added Clerk to your application yet.

-Create a JWT Template based on Convex
+Create a JWT template based on Convex

-In the Clerk Dashboard, navigate to the JWT Templates(opens in a new tab)page.
+In the Clerk Dashboard, navigate to the JWT templates page.
 Select the New template button to create a new template based on Convex.

 Once the Convex template is created, you will be redirected to the template's page.
 You can now configure the template to your needs.

-The Convex template will pre-populate the default audience (aud) claim required by Convex.
+) claim required by Convex.
 You can include additional claims as necessary.
 Shortcodes are available to make adding dynamic user values easy.

 By default, Clerk will sign the JWT with a private key automatically generated for your application, which is what most developers use for Convex.
 If you so choose, you can customize this key.